-Drug-resistant Staphylococcus aureus (staph) infections are a hazard for athletes of all ages.
-Methicillin-resistant Staphylococcus aureus, commonly known as MRSA, is a type of bacterial infection resistant to common antibiotics such as penicillin.
-These staph bacteria most often cause minor skin infections in young athletes, but if untreated, it may invade the bloodstream and become a life-threatening infection.
+Drug-resistant Staphylococcus aureus (staph) infections are a danger for athletes of all ages.
+Methicillin-resistant Staphylococcus aureus (MRSA) is a type of bacterial infection resistant to common antibiotics, such as penicillin and cephalexin.
+These staph bacteria most often cause minor skin infections in young athletes.
+But if untreated, they may cause large boils (skin abscesses).
+Sometimes they may invade the bloodstream and become a life-threatening infection.

-Millions of people see their doctor for MRSA skin infections every year.
-The infection is highly contagious and easily spread through direct physical contact with an infected person, making this a concern for those who play sports.
+A MRSA infection is very contagious.
+It is easily spread through direct physical contact with an infected person.
+This is a concern for those who play contact sports.

-In fact, MRSA infections are quite common in athletes because the bacteria can spread via skin-to-skin contact or through sharing athletic equipment or even towels.
-Poor hygiene, such as skipping hand-washing before and after sports, can also contribute to MRSA, as can injuries that allow the bacteria to enter the skin.
-The MRSA bacteria can creep into the body through any open cut or wound, causing an infection.
+In fact, MRSA infections are quite common in athletes.
+The bacteria can spread by skin-to-skin contact or through sharing athletic equipment or even towels.
+Poor hygiene, such as skipping hand-washing before and after sports, can also lead to MRSA.
+Injuries may allow the bacteria to enter the skin.
+The MRSA bacteria can creep into the body through any open cut or wound.
+This causes an infection.

-If you are an athlete with a cut or scrape, you can get MRSA through:
+If you are an athlete with a cut or scrape, you can get MRSA by:

-Skin-to-skin contact with a person with a MRSA infection
+Having skin-to-skin contact with a person who has a MRSA infection

 Touching any surface, from workout equipment to shared soap or ointment, that's contaminated with MRSA